-This page displays the following CDP information for each interface including the OOB port.
+This page displays the following CDP information for each interface.

 - CDP Status-CDP publishing option for the port. - Reporting Conflicts with CDP Neighbors-Status of the reporting options that are enabled/disabled in the Edit page (Voice VLAN/Native VLAN/Duplex). - No. of Neighbors-Number of neighbors detected.